fjolnir/Tranquil/Docs/Tranquil Spec.md

 	#Klass {
 		- new {
 			super new
-			self#someBlock = {
+			#someBlock = {
 				~self someMethod
 			}
 			^self
 		}
 		- startUpdating {
-			PeriodicUpdater callBlockPeriodically: self#someBlock
+			PeriodicUpdater callBlockPeriodically: #someBlock
 		}
 	}

-In this example we had a block that is a property of `Klass`.
-This block was being used to periodically call a method on `self` but because this block is owned by the `Klass` object, we use a weak reference to `self` in order to not cause the block to complete a cyclical strong reference between it and `self`.
+In this example we had a block that is stored in an instance variable of `Klass`.
+This block was being used to periodically call a method on `self` but because this block is owned by the `Klass` instance, we use a weak reference to `self` in order to not cause the block to complete a cyclical strong reference between it and `self`.

 ## Concurrency